The Main Street Historic District

 Bowling Green was first platted in 1835.
 The Main Street Historic District represents the commercial buildings constructed around Bowling Green's brief "boom era" in the late 1800's and early 1900's.
 Many of the first story storefronts have been altered, but the upper stories are generally intact.
 Queen Anne and Classical Revival style buildings dominate the district, although other styles are also represented, namely the Italianate and Romanesque Revival.
 The district emanates from the central intersection of Main and Wooster Streets.

 Location.
 41° 22.438′ N, 83° 39.033′ W. Marker is in Bowling Green, Ohio, in Wood County.
-Marker is on South Main Street, on the right when traveling south.
+Marker is on South Main Street (State Highway 25), on the right when traveling south.
+Marker is 350 feet south of Wooster Street (State Highway 64).
 Touch for map.
-Marker is in this post office area: Bowling Green OH 43402, United States of America.
+Marker is at or near this postal address: 148 South Main Street, Bowling Green OH 43402, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 4, 2018.
-This page originally submitted on May 2, 2018, by Michael Baker of Lima, Ohio.
-This page has been viewed 120 times since then.
+This page was last revised on March 6, 2020.
+It was originally submitted on May 2, 2018, by Michael Baker of Lima, Ohio.
+This page has been viewed 169 times since then and 33 times this year.
 Photos: 1, 2. submitted on May 2, 2018, by Michael Baker of Lima, Ohio.
 3. submitted on May 4, 2018. • Bill Pfingsten was the editor who published this page.